wharfkit/website/src/lib/docs/ContractKit/FirstMethod.md

 ```typescript
 const cursor = contract.table('table_name').first(1000, queryParams);  // Returns a cursor that can be used to paginate through the first 1000 rows.
 ```
-## Parameters:
+## Arguments

-*limit*: The number of rows to retrieve.
+`limit`: The number of rows to retrieve.
 It must be provided.
 *queryParams*: An optional object that can be used to specify the query parameters.
 It can have the following properties:

 ```typescript